Target Behavior: Healthy Eating, Physical Activity and Reducing Screen Time, Food Insecurity/Food Assistance

 - Cross-sectional relationships between household food insecurity and child BMI, feeding behaviors, and public assistance utilization among Head Start children from predominantly Hispanic and American Indian communities in the CHILE study

 - Effect of WIC food package changes on dietary intake of preschool children in New Mexico

 |Readiness and Capacity – Short Term (ST)||Changes – Medium Term (MT)||Effectiveness and Maintenance – Long Term (LT)||Population Results (R)|

 |Sectors of Influence|

-- Online module checklists, wherein teachers report completion of specified nutrition lessons; how many children were present; how many tasted the food; minutes of structured physical activity per day, and any comments.
+- Online module checklists, wherein teachers report weekly completion of specified nutrition lessons; how many children were present; how many tasted the food; minutes of structured physical activity per day, and any comments.

 - Professional development evaluations, completed at each session and analyzed for appropriateness, fit, and to identify additional training needs.